mementum/backtrader/docs/cerebro.rst

     ``result`` will be a ``list`` of ``list``.
 Each internal list will contain the strategies after each optimization run

+.. note:: The default behavior for *optimization* was changed to only return
+	  the *analyzers* present in the system, to make message passing across computer cores lighter.

+	  If the complete set of strategies is wished as return value, set the parameter ``optreturn`` to ``False``

 Giving access to the plotting facilities
 ****************************************